The fee to write the examination is $125 + HST.

 Late Exam Withdrawal due to Illness, Bereavement or Compassionate Circumstances

 The exam is offered in both English and French.
-To write the exam in French you must submit a request at the time of application.
-Candidates who request to write the exam in French will receive both the English version and French translation of the exam, as well as the OCP Prescription Regulation Summary Chart in French.
+To write the exam in French, candidates must submit a request at the time of application.
+Candidates who request to write the exam in French will receive the French translation of the exam, as well as the OCP Prescription Regulation Summary Chart in French.
 The NAPRA Drug Schedules document is available only in English.

-If you require testing accommodations, you must submit a request along with your examination application.
+If a candidate requires testing accommodations, they must submit a request along with their examination application.
 The Guidelines for Testing Accommodations outlines the supporting documentation that is required.
+Requests must be submitted at least five weeks before the exam to allow time for follow up and confirmation of any approved accommodations.